 Here are four lessons that I’ve learned in my romantic relationships.
 I’d love to hear your love-life lessons in the comments below.

-Though this post speaks to women for matters of simplicity, these lessons apply to men in a heterosexual relationship and same-sex couples.
+Though this post speaks to women for matters of simplicity, these lessons likewise apply to men in a heterosexual relationship as well as same-sex couples.

 4 Lessons About Men: Guidance For Women Of All Ages